 You might have noticed that your parents are starting to need more help.

-Maybe the house is unusually dirty, they’re not eating properly, or medication doses are being missed.
+Maybe the house is filthy, they’re not eating correctly, or medication doses are being missed.

-Talking with parents about aging and lifestyle changes can be tricky, but for everyone’s sake, it’s better to have these conversations before a crisis hits.
+Talking with parents about aging and lifestyle changes can be tricky, but everyone should have these conversations before a crisis hits.

-It’s good to keep in mind that what you’re discussing will likely mean big life changes, so it will take more than one conversation before things start to happen.
+Remembering what you’re discussing will likely mean significant life changes, so it will take more than one conversation before things happen.

 Your parents will need time to get used to the idea and accept that they need more help.

-We’ve got 5 useful tips to help you plan what you’re going to say, how to introduce the topic, and how to make the conversations as successful as possible.
+We’ve got five useful tips to help you plan your responses, introduce the topic, and make the conversations as successful as possible.

 1. General guidelines

 - Write an outline to organize your thoughts.
-This also gives you something to follow so you won’t forget important points.
+This will also give you something to follow so you won’t forget important points.

 - Approach the conversation around the most important considerations for older adults: safety, freedom, peace of mind, social connection, and being able to make choices.

 - Emphasize that there aren’t “right” or “wrong” options or ideas.
-It’s helpful to keep an open mind and consider a range of options.
+It’s helpful to keep an open mind and consider various options.

 2. Be respectful and considerate